chdir/aidl2/README.md

 ### AIDL2

 This is a replacement for Google's AIDL tool.
-Unlike it's predecessor, which parses extremely limited DSL, aidl2 uses Java annotation processing framework to generate Java implementation, based on Java interface code.
+Instead of parsing highly limited DSL aidl2 uses Java annotation processing framework to generate Java implementation, based on Java interface code.
 This allows you to extend from other interfaces, annotate your interface classes, use generics and other features of Java language.

+### Differences with Android aidl tool

+Unlike Google's aidl tool, which is implemented as standalone C++ executable, executed by Android build system, AIDL2 is an annotation processor, that is — a plugin for Java compiler.
+It has better error reporting and can be used with plain Java projects as long as Android framework classes are on classpath.
+It works automatically by adding jar file to project dependencies.

+Better integration with compiler gives aidl2 better understanding of involved types, which makes it possible to support more types without resorting to runtime reflection.
+In addition to types, supported by aidl tool, aidl2 allows use of

+* IInterface subtypes (both from AIDL2 and aidl tool)
+* Externalizable/Serializable types
+* Multi-dimensional arrays
+* Void — ignored during (de)serialization, always evaluates to null

+All generated code is human-readable and well-formatted.
+Annotating a method with `@SuppresWarnings` will carry the annotation over to generated classes (please create an issue, if you'd like for other annotations to be transplanted the same way).

+Following features of aidl tool are not (yet) supported:

+* Pure `out` and `inout` parameters

+Aidl2 won't work with Google's Jack and other compilers incompatible with post-Java 5 language.
+It is not tested for compatibility with Eclipse Java compiler, but any feedback is welcome.

 ### Current status